 The LAB will further enhance its training programmes at the Rijswijk multipurpose training facility, which will include training on sampling and subsequent handling of highly hazardous materials to Secretariat personnel.
-The LAB will also provide capacity-building programmes for States Parties, with a special focus on enhancing laboratory capabilities, which will eventually lead to a greater number of designated laboratories, especially in under-represented geographical regions.
-12
+The LAB will also provide capacity-building programmes for States Parties, with a special focus on enhancing laboratory capabilities, which will eventually lead to a greater number of designated laboratories, especially in under-represented geographical regions.12

-Information presents a key asset and resource for effective implementation of the verification regime.
-To enhance the management of information related to verification and other routine and non-routine activities and to streamline related business processes, the programme will continue with the phased implementation of the Enterprise Content Management (ECM) system, as well as with the modernisation of related policies, procedures, and practices across various business areas of the OPCW.
-Additional efforts will be put in place to ensure the preservation, security, accessibility, and usability of OPCW core business information and evidence in paper and electronic format in order to prevent the loss of institutional memory and ensure business continuity.
+Information presents a key asset and resource for effective implementation of the verification regime.13 To enhance the management of information related to verification and other routine and non-routine activities and to streamline related business processes, the programme will continue with the phased implementation of the Enterprise Content Management (ECM) system, as well as with the modernisation of related policies, procedures, and practices across various business areas of the OPCW.14 Additional efforts will be put in place to ensure the preservation, security, accessibility, and usability of OPCW core business information and evidence in paper and electronic format in order to prevent the loss of institutional memory and ensure business continuity.

 Furthermore, the coverage and the capabilities of the SIX system will be enhanced, and the system will continue to be promoted in order to increase the number of States Parties using this strategic communication tool.
-The use of SIX within the Secretariat to support and improve existing business processes will be promoted.
-Additional enhancements will be implemented in the new electronic declaration tool, the electronic declaration information system (EDIS), providing a new set of
+The use of SIX within the Secretariat to support and improve

-SIX = Secure Information Exchange.
+11 SIX = Secure Information Exchange.

-Subparagraph 9.81(e) of RC-4/3/Rev.1.
+12 Subparagraph 9.81(e) of RC-4/3/Rev.1.